Bava Beccaris massacre: The riots

-On 5 May 1898 workers organized a strike against the rise of food prices.
+On 5 May 1898, workers organized a strike against the rise of food prices.
 The first blood was shed that day at Pavia, when the son of Giuseppe Mussi, a deputy from Milan, was killed by the police in an attempt to control the crowd.
 The next day, 6 May, workers of the Pirelli factory went on strike in the morning and leaflets denouncing the events of the previous day were distributed.
 Riots broke out and two were shot and killed.
 Riots also broke out in Florence and Livorno.

 Di Rudinì's government declared a state of siege in Lombardy and the city.
-General Fiorenzo Bava Beccaris, a veteran of the wars of independence that had unified Italy was ordered to Milan.
+General Fiorenzo Bava Beccaris, a veteran of the wars of independence that had unified Italy, was ordered to Milan.
 Infantry, cavalry and artillery were brought into the city, as well as railway troops because railway workers had gone on strike as well.
 The troops were mainly conscripts from rural and alpine areas, considered to be more reliable in a time of civil unrest than those from urban districts.
-With reserves, Bava Beccaris had 45,000 men at his disposal.
+With his reserves, Bava Beccaris had 45,000 men at his disposal.

-On 7 May, 60,000 people went on strike, moving from the working-class neighborhoods in the outskirts of the city towards the city center of Milan.
+On 7 May, 60,000 people went on strike, moving from the working-class neighbourhoods in the outskirts of the city towards the city center.
 Bava Beccaris deployed his forces in the Piazza del Duomo, Milan's central square, determined to stop the strikers and force them back to the city outskirts and regain control over the central railway station.
 The troops met with fierce resistance while trying to remove the barricades that had been erected, and were bombarded with stones and tiles from the rooftops.
 Some of the demonstrators had acquired rifles from the workshops of arms manufacturers.

 General Bava Beccaris ordered his troops to fire on demonstrators and used the artillery as well.
-The streets were cleared.
-On 9 May 1898 the troops used artillery to breach the walls of a monastery outside Porta Monforte, but they found inside only a group of beggars who were there to receive assistance from the friars.
-According to the government, 80 demonstrators and other civilians were killed, as well as two soldiers.
-A total of 450 persons were wounded.
-The opposition claimed 400 dead and more than 2,000 injured people.
-According to The New York Times 300 people were killed and 1,000 wounded.
+The streets were cleared and on 9 May 1898 artillery breached the walls of a monastery outside Porta Monforte, but instead of protestors they found a group of beggars who were there to receive alms from the friars.
+According to the Italian government, a total of 80 demonstrators and other civilians were killed, as well as two soldiers, while 450 persons were wounded.
+The opposition in Italy alleged 400 civilian deaths and more than 2,000 wounded, while The New York Times reported 300 people killed and 1,000 wounded.